History of International Cricket

 ONE DAY INTERNATIONAL CRICKET

-A One Day International (ODI) is a variant of limited overs cricket that involves two teams with international status.
+A One Day International cricket (ODI) is a variant of limited overs cricket that involves two teams with international status.
 In this format, each team is allotted a fixed number of overs, currently set at 50, and the duration of the game can span up to 9 hours.
 The prestigious Cricket World Cup, typically held every four years, is contested in this format.
 One Day International matches are also referred to as Limited Overs Internationals (LOI), although the term “LOI” can also encompass Twenty20 International matches.
 These matches hold significant importance and are regarded as the pinnacle of List A limited-overs competition, showcasing the highest level of cricketing standards.

 The international one-day game emerged as a significant development in the late twentieth century.
 The inaugural One Day International (ODI) took place on 5 January 1971 between Australia and England at the Melbourne Cricket Ground.
 Due to persistent rain that washed out the first three days of the third Test, officials decided to abandon the Test match and instead organize a one-off one-day game comprising 40 eight-ball overs per side.
 Australia emerged victorious in this encounter, winning by 5 wickets.
 During this period, ODIs were played with teams donning white-colored kits and using a red ball.